Bible Study Group

 - Next to these general Study Bibles, numerous topical Study Bibles are published, such as the archeological Study Bible, the women Study Bible, etc.

 A number of commentaries are available on the web itself (see the websites); but we are working on creating a small library, including a commentary series which can be used in preparing and during Bible Studies.
 And you can always ask Fr.
-David or Fr.
-Chris for some help.
+David for some help.